 Clinic students work closely with faculty who provide expertise in the theory and practice of a particular area of law and help students navigate a hands-on legal experience.
 Students benefit from an average ratio of one faculty member to eight students, offering a level of learning possible only through close supervision and collaboration.

 Clinics are a critical component to developing key and foundational lawyering skills and the formation of a professional identity.
 Alumni regularly rate clinical courses as their most rewarding and valuable law school experiences.

-For more information about clinical courses scheduled for the academic year 2022-23, take a look at this recording.
+For more information about clinical courses scheduled for the academic year 2022-23.